kuleshov/architect/README.md

 Architect takes as input:
 * Genomic contigs in `fasta` format assembled using a standard (short-read) assembler.
 * A mapping of read clouds to contigs in `bam` format.
-* Optionally, an aligment of paired-end reads to the contigs.
+* Optionally, an alignment of paired-end reads to the contigs.

 ## Usage